s/qmail:qmail-smtpd

 Number of seconds

-evaluated if the environment variable SPF is defined and greater than 0
+Further, the control files spfexplain and spflocalrules are only evaluated if the environment variable SPF is defined and greater than 0 and RELAYCLIENT is not set.

-ENVIRONMENT VARIABLES READ
+ENVIRONMENT VARIABLES RECOGNIZED

 Controlling the SMTP HELO/EHLO: